netlify-templates/victor-hugo/site/content/about/_index.md

     - date: Jan 2012
       icon: flash
       iconcolor: red
-      milestone: Way to Health supports 25 studies
+      milestone: Way to Health supports 25 programs
-      text: Way To Health continues to evolve as more and more researchers within Penn use the platform to set up and deploy small and large scale studies.
+      text: Way To Health continues to evolve as more and more researchers within Penn use the platform to set up and deploy small and large scale programs.
     - date: Jan 2011
       icon: bell-o
       iconcolor: green